MEd, BScOT, OTReg.(Ont), RP, RMFT

 Registered Psychotherapist - College of Registered Psychotherapists of Ontario (CRPO)

-Registered Sex Therapist and Clinical Member - Board of Examiners in Sex Therapy and Counselling In Ontario (BESTCO)
+Certified Sex Therapist - Board of Examiners in Sex Therapy and Counselling In Ontario (BESTCO)

-Registered Marriage and Family Therapist and Clinical Fellow - American Association for Marriage and Family Therapy (AAMFT)
+Registered Marriage and Family Therapist and Clinical Fellow - American Association for Marriage and Family Therapy (AAMFT), The Canadian Association for Marriage and Family Therapy (CAMFT), and the Ontario Association for Marriage and Family Therapy (OAMFT)

 Registered Occupational Therapist - College of Occupational Therapists of Ontario (COTO)